And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 If the Internet Gods brought you to this site today, you may or may not be familiar with Nicholas de Vere and his essays (From Transylvania To Tunbridge Wells, and The Origin Of The Dragon Lords Of The Rings) or his book The Dragon Legacy.
 Or you might be familiar with Laurence Gardner (No relation to Gerald Gardner!) and the books Bloodline Of The Holy Grail, Genesis Of The Grail Kings, Realm Of The Ring Lords, etc. Or you may just be wondering what the eff this all is about.

 At times I wonder if this whole thing is some is a kind of memetic virus, or tulpa that wants to be believed in.
 It emerges from the Collective Unconscious, and the form it takes depends on the people that it manifests through.
 When it manifested through Nicholas de Vere and Laurence Gardner and Tracy Twyman, it took on their worldview and political beliefs.
 When it manifested through myself and my friends in high school, the form it took was much different: but with a few key similarities in symbolism and mythology that I'll discuss in a bit.
 This is a theory that sometimes pops into my mind, especially encountering some aspects of it that seem almost viral in nature.
 At times I wonder if talking about it on a website and telling people about it might be an irresponsible thing to do.
+Because I've seen people destroy their lives and the lives of others over this thing.
+And it's not even like anyone involved has recieved fame, fortune or awesome magical powers as a tradeoff.

-Nevertheless, to this day, there is still speculation that the majority of the material in at least two of Laurence Gardner's books on the subject of the Dragon or Grail bloodlines (The Genesis Of The Grail Kings and Realm Of The Ring Lords) came from Nicholas de Vere. if this is true, then the same could be alledged about his articles in Nexus Magazine, since they were sourced from the same material.
+Nicholas de Vere later claimed that that the majority of the material in at least two of Laurence Gardner's books on the subject of the Dragon or Grail bloodlines (The Genesis Of The Grail Kings and Realm Of The Ring Lords) came from information that he supplied to Laurence Gardner in what was supposed to have been a collaborative effort. if this is true, then the same could be alledged about Laurence Gardner's articles in Nexus Magazine, since they were sourced from the same material.
+By 2001, Nicholas de Vere had completed his own essays on the subject: From Transylvania To Tunbridge Wells, and The Origin Of The Dragon Lord Of The Rings, which were posted on the website dragoncourt.org sometime in 2001.

 Nicholas de Vere claimed that certain people are descended from the "Dragon Bloodlines," who originated with the Anunnaki of Sumerian legend, who he said were the remains of a prehistoric people who migrated from the area around the Black Sea to the Fertile Crescent, during a time corresponding with the start of the Ubaid Period (around 7000-6000 BC.)
 According to him, this people eventually spread out over Anatolia, Egypt, the Levant, and the European continent, and were the real-life basis for the myths about Elves and the Holy Grail.
 It certainly sounds plausible compared with the theories about extraterrestrials that typically accompanies discourse about the Anunnaki in certain books and places on the internet.
 But he also claimed that this "Dragon" people was a hybrid species capable of otherworldly, transcendent insight that average Cro-Magnon humanity could never aspire to, because they weren't neurologically wired for it.